 Age requirement: Volunteers must be at least 18 years old to apply for most positions, including keeper aides, behavior watchers, education interpreters, and some special events.
 During the summer months, there is a volunteer program for teens, ages 13 and up.

 Time commitment: Most volunteer programs require at least a 1-year commitment due to the extensive training required.
 Keeper aides are required to do one full-day shift or one half-day shift each week for the year.
 Other programs, including education interpreters, require a set number of shifts per month.
 Please see each position posting for information on requirements for that particular program.
 Short-term opportunities are available assisting with special events and office projects as they arise.

 Recruitment Process: Each volunteer opportunity has an application and interview process.
 Please submit your application as outlined in the position description.
-If accepted, full-time volunteers must pass a Smithsonian background check, complete initial training, become a FONZ member in their first year of volunteering (volunteers receive a 25% discount on FONZ memberships), and pay the orientation/training fee.* Please be aware that some Zoo support positions may also require proof of certain vaccinations.
+If accepted, full-time volunteers must pass a Smithsonian background check, complete initial training, and become a FONZ member* in their first year of volunteering (volunteers receive a 25% discount on FONZ memberships).
+Please be aware that some Zoo support positions may also require proof of certain vaccinations.